swaptacular/swpt-k8s-config/README.md

 ## Copy the GitOps repository to the newly installed Git server

+To authenticate to the newly installed Git server, you need to issue an SSH certificate to yourself -- that is, generate a new `id_rsa-cert.pub` file in your `~/.ssh` directory:

 **Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server you have installed on the cluster.